Sticky space

 Teacher with high school students standing behindHow Does Direct Sale Fundraising Work?

-Also known as in-hand or point-of-sale fundraising, showing people the actual product instead of just letting them look through a catalog is an easier way for many groups to raise money.
-This can improve buyer confidence.
+Also known as in-hand or point-of-sale fundraising, showing people the product instead of just letting them look through a catalog is an easier way for many groups to raise money, improving buyer confidence.

-Having a product in hand also leads to impulse purchasing.
-This is often true when selling inexpensive treats like candy bars or lollipops.
-Sellers can simultaneously exchange items for money without having to return a second time to deliver items, like with a brochure fundraiser.
+Having a product in hand also leads to impulse purchasing, which is often true when selling inexpensive treats like candy bars or lollipops.
+Sellers can simultaneously exchange items for money without returning to deliver items, as seen with a brochure fundraiser.

-Once you determine which product you want to sell, you will want to know how much you need to order.
-This can be one of the challenges to direct selling.
-Order too much, and you could have products left over.
+Once you determine which product you want to sell, you will want to know how much you need to order, which can be one of the challenges of direct selling.
+Order too much, and you'll end up with leftover products.
 And if you don't order enough, you'll need to place a second order.

 There are two primary ways to place your order: